formlio/forml/docs/workflow/operator.rst

 Auto-Wrapped Operators
 ^^^^^^^^^^^^^^^^^^^^^^

-Another option for defining actors is reusing third-party implementations that are providing the desired functionality.
+Another option for defining particular operators is reusing third-party implementations that are providing the desired functionality.
 We've already shown how these entities can be easily :ref:`mapped into ForML actors <actor-mapped>`.
 It can, however, be even easier to transparently *auto-wrap* them directly into ForML operators right upon importing.
 This can be achieved using the ``wrap.importer`` context manager: